FINANCIAL BACKGROUND CHECKS

 The financial background check can also be used as means of "electronic" identity verification.
 Such verifications are based on financial records and other identity traces linked to an individual.
 At Credit Check Services we provide a range of identity verification services including an overall identity score and "flags" where we find that a given identity has been developed, e.g. a fictitious identity.

 If you would like more information about the type of financial background / credit checks that can be obtained on an employee then visit our website at Credit Check Services, credit-check-services.co.uk/employmentscreening.asp.
-Or contact us below.
+Or call us on 01992 719 234.